 Read about the course structure, content and expected outcomes.

-CAFCASS understands that not every part of the course might feel like it is relatable to your individual situation.
+Cafcass understands that not every part of the course might feel like it is relatable to your individual situation.
 However, they ask you to take the parts of it that you feel will support you.
 The course aims to empower you to focus on your child's needs in a safe way.

-- Aims to reduce the time families spend in court proceedings
+• To reduce the time families spend in court proceedings

-- Aims to reduce the number of families returning to court
+• To reduce the number of families returning to court

-The course is split into two stages: Stage1 is completed independently via online eLearning, whilst Stage 2 is completed online in a group environment with up to 7 other parents and a Facilitator.
+The course is split into two stages: Stage1 is completed independently via online e-Learning, whilst Stage 2 is completed online in a group environment with up to 7 other parents and a Facilitator.

 It will help you to understand how your situation may be affecting your child and offer practical tips to support better communication and more positive child-centred relationships.

-Stage 1 (eLearning)
+Stage 1 (e-Learning)

-This stage requires you to complete 8 modules of eLearning including: Understanding and managing my emotions and feelings better, putting myself in my children’s shoes and how can I listen and communicate better to help my child.
+This stage requires you to complete 8 modules of e-Learning including: Understanding and managing my emotions and feelings better, putting myself in my children’s shoes and how can I listen and communicate better to help my child.

 Stage 2 (Groupwork)